asgardius/midori-school/README.md

 # Why this game is not available as snap package?

 Ubuntu is the only distro that uses snap intead flatpak.
 Those users can use debian packages instead

+# Why this game uses simple graphics in gameplay, but a lot of details in cutscenes?

+Most Amiga games used this trick to optimize the limited hardware of these computers.
+My code optimizations are inspired by programming tricks used on old school games.
+As a result, this game can be easily ported to Amiga computers without losing its identity

 # System requirements